Tues - Fri: 10 am -6 pm

 Includes a visit to Campanone + Palazzo del Podestà

 Reduced-price € 3

-valid for Amici del Museo delle storie di Bergamo, university students up to 26 years old, T.C.I.
-(Touring Club Italiano) members, groups of 15 people
+valid for Amici del Museo delle storie di Bergamo, 18-26, T.C.I.
+(Touring Club Italiano) members, groups of 15 people, FAI members

 Reduced-price € 1